Jesse Duplantis

-Jesse Duplantis (born 9 July 1949) is an American preacher from the Christian Evangelical Charismatic movement.
+Jesse Duplantis (born July 9, 1949) is an American preacher from the Christian Evangelical Charismatic movement.
 He is based in New Orleans, Louisiana, U.S., and the founder of Jesse Duplantis Ministries.

-Career

 Duplantis' theological beliefs are a combination of Charismatic, Prosperity, and Word of Faith doctrines, and he is considered to be a preacher of the prosperity gospel.

 Duplantis was on the board of regents of Oral Roberts University, which awarded him an honorary doctorate, until late 2007, when he, fellow regent Creflo Dollar, and the president of the university Richard Roberts all resigned.
 Duplantis said in a prepared statement released by the school, "the demands of ministry have made it increasingly difficult to continue to effectively serve."
 The rest of the Board which included Kenneth Copeland and Benny Hinn was swept away over the next few weeks after the university accepted a $70 million donation on the condition it inaugurate "a new era of transparent governance and accountability."